 Applying a Multi-pillar Approach to the NATM

-The purpose of the NATM is to assess, based on the functional requirements, whether an ADS is able to safely address the various situations it may encounter in the real world..
+The purpose of the NATM is to assess, based on the requirements, whether an ADS is able to safely address the various situations it may encounter in the real world Possible rephrasing: The purpose of the NATM is to provide a framework for assessing the ADS against requirements in order to demonstrate safe behavior in the real world, where the “safe response” to these situations is specified in the IWG on FRAV.

 Validating these capabilities is a highly complex task which cannot be done comprehensively nor effectively through one validation methodology alone.
 As a result, VMAD has proposed that the NATM adopt a multi-pillar approach for the validation of ADS, composed of a scenarios catalogue and four validation methodologies (pillars) each of which is explored in greater detail in subsequent sections of this document: